NoelDeMartin/soukai/docs/guide.md

 :::

 ::: warning Model name inflection
 :warning: The current implementation of names inflection is naive and should be improved.
-At the momment, the model name is converted to lower case and appended with an 's' character, so it shouldn't be trusted to do proper plularization nor word separation.
+At the moment, the model name is converted to lower case and appended with an 's' character, so it shouldn't be trusted to do proper plularization nor word separation.
 :::

 ### Fields definition